OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{Burstiness Variation.} As shown in \autoref{fig:cv_batch}a, we evaluate \ours{} under varying burstiness by scaling the coefficient of variation (CV).
-Higher CV indicates increasingly bursty traffic, raising both the queuing effect and the risk of SLO violations. \ours{} maintains the TBT SLO attainment above 90\% as CV increases, while FlexGen+ and Dynamic Heuristic scales poorly.
-However, TBT SLO attainment flattens when CV increases over 6; once bursts become intense enough to saturate the GPU, extra burstiness only lengthens the time requests wait in the queue.
+\paragraph{Burstiness Variation.} As shown in \autoref{fig:cv_batch}a, we vary the coefficient of variation (CV) of request arrivals to control burstiness.
+Higher CV produces more bursty traffic, increasing queuing delay and the risk of SLO violations. \ours{} maintains TBT SLO attainment above 90\% as CV increases, while FlexGen${+}$ and Dynamic Heuristic degrade steadily.
+When CV exceeds 6, all methods flatten as bursts become intense enough to saturate the GPU.
+Extra burstiness only lengthens the time requests wait in the queue.

 \paragraph{Batch Size Variation.} We evaluate \ours{} under different batch sizes, as shown in \autoref{fig:cv_batch}b.
-Dynamic Heuristic and FlexGen+ fail to scale since larger batches amplify drifts in both dimensions simultaneously.
-The token dimension grows more rapidly as the total KV cache size expands in proportion to batch size, and the batch dimension becomes more volatile due to frequent request completions and new arrivals.
+Dynamic Heuristic and FlexGen${+}$ fail to scale since larger batches amplify drifts in both dimensions.
+The token dimension grows more rapidly as the total KV cache size increases with batch size, and the batch dimension becomes more volatile due to frequent request completions and arrivals.
 In contrast, \ours{} effectively manages such fluctuations, maintaining consistently high performance regardless of the batch size.